wowiamhere/angular-cli-example/README.md

 They can be used within any component by way of [Dependency Injection].
 Lets create one for our application.
 The service is going to make an HTTP call to [News API].
-It's going to fetch some information and display it within a component.
+It''s going to fetch some information and display it within a component.
-We will make use of the [RxJx] library which is one of [Angular2]'s bundle for handling information.
+We will make use of the [RxJx] library which is one of [Angular2]''s bundle for handling information.
 It consists of [observable]s, [subscription]s and a whole library of very usefull and very cool way of handling information.
 If you thought that Promises were great, you are about to have your shoes knocked off!

 Create a file in **`src/app/services`** like this

 ```
-import { Injectable } from '@angular/core';
+import { Injectable } from ''@angular/core'';

 @Injectable()
 export class NewsService{